Cumulocity-IoT/apama-analytics-builder-block-sdk/doc/105-CumulocityHelper.md

 # Cumulocity-specific helpers

+> **Note:** This API for custom input and output blocks is expected to change in the future.
+Existing input and output blocks may require changes to continue to work.

 There are a number of functions specific to blocks that input or output data associated with a Cumulocity device or device group.
 To avoid repeating this functionality, a set of helper events is provided to use in Cumulocity input and output blocks.

 These helper events handle the following functionality: